-What does a Aerial Footage do?
+What is a Aerial Footage?

 Aerial Footage involves capturing footage from an elevated perspective using drones, helicopters, or other aerial vehicles.
 This type of footage adds a dynamic and visually captivating element to films, TV shows, and commercials by providing unique angles and sweeping views of landscapes and action sequences.